AGolz/Born2beRoot/README.md

 - __Options__: This field specifies the mount options that should be used.
 Options are comma-separated and include things like defaults (use the default options), ro (mount read-only), rw (mount read-write), auto (mount automatically at boot), noauto (do not mount automatically at boot), and many others.
 The `x-systemd.device-timeout=0` option is a special mount option understood by systemd.
 It sets the device timeout to 0 seconds, meaning systemd will not wait for the device to be ready or accessible and will fail immediately if the device is not available at boot time.
 - __Dump__: This field is used by the dump utility to decide when to make a backup.
 If it is set to 0, dump will ignore the filesystem.
 If set to 1, dump will make a backup.
 - __Pass__: This field is used by the fsck program to determine the order in which filesystem checks are done at boot time.
 The root filesystem should have a pass of 1, and other filesystems should have a pass of 2.
 A pass value of 0 means that fsck will not check the filesystem.

-The `x-systemd.device-timeout=0` parameter is useful when you want the system boot process to fail quickly if a certain device is not available.
-However, setting it to 0 could cause issues if the device is slow to become ready or accessible during boot.
-You might want to consider using a small, non-zero value instead, depending on your specific needs and system configuration.

 To register the swap partition in /etc/fstab, you need to add the following entry:
 ```